 An important working hypothesis has been established over the past decade: If the \emph{actual interface topography} is accounted for, reasonably accurate predictions of the vibration behavior can be obtained.
 This is supported, among others, by the theoretical and experimental works \cite{Willner.2004,Pesaresi.2017,Armand.2018,Brink.2020,Pinto.2023,ZareEstakhraji.2023,Porter.2023,Yuan.2023}.
-Although there seems to be consensus on this hypothesis, it is still an open research question, what length scales of the topography must be accounted for.
-Two fundamentally different approaches to account for the topography should be distinguished, which we will refer to as \emph{topography-resolving} and \emph{topography-blurring}, respectively.
-Topography-resolving simulations rely on a geometric model of the contact interfaces.
-To obtain this, it is now common practice, at least in academic and component testing, to scan the interface topography, \eg, using coordinate measurement machines \cite{Wall.2022} or white-light interferometers \cite{Brink.2020,Fochler.2025,Goerke.2010}.
-Provided that all relevant length scales are captured in this geometric model, it seems appropriate to model frictional-unilateral interactions among the surfaces via set-valued contact laws (\emph{Coulomb-Signorini conditions}).
-In contrast, topography-blurring simulations use surface geometry data to inform compliant constitutive contact laws \cite{Balaji.2020}.
-Of course, a combination is possible, where the longer wave lengths of the topography are resolved, whereas the shorter ones are blurred.
-Exemplary results of a topography resolving simulation are shown in \fref{Rob} together with measurement data, in terms of the amplitude-dependent damping ratio of the first in-phase bending mode of a realization of the S4 Beam benchmark, which is also considered in the present work.
+Although there seems to be consensus on this hypothesis, the scales of topography that must be accounted for remains an open question.
+Two fundamentally different approaches to account for the topography should be distinguished, which we will refer to as \emph{topography-resolving} and \emph{topography-blurring}, respectively. \\ Topography-resolving simulations rely on a geometric model of the contact interfaces.
+To obtain this, it is now common practice, at least in academic and component testing, to scan the interface topography using, \eg, coordinate measurement machines \cite{Wall.2022} or white-light interferometers \cite{Brink.2020,Fochler.2025,Goerke.2010}.
+Provided that all relevant length scales are captured in this geometric model, it seems appropriate to model frictional-unilateral interactions among the surfaces via set-valued (rigid) contact laws (\emph{Coulomb-Signorini conditions}). \\ In contrast to topography-resolving simulations, topography-blurring simulations use surface geometry data to inform compliant constitutive contact laws (if they are not entirely calibrated to tests) \cite{Balaji.2020}.
+A combination is also possible, where the longer wave lengths of the topography are resolved, whereas the shorter ones are blurred.
+Exemplary results of a topography-resolving simulation are shown in \fref{Rob} together with measurement data, in terms of the amplitude-dependent damping ratio of the first in-phase bending mode of a realization of the S4 Beam benchmark, which is also considered in the present work.